rand-alzaben/artexpression/README.md

 ### Clone the Repository

 To set up the project, clone the repository using the following command:

 ```
 git clone [repository-URL]
 cd [project-directory]
 ```

 ### Edit Environment Configurations

-Modify the Docker Compose file to update if needed:
+Before running the application, ensure you modify the Docker Compose file `.docker-compose.yaml` located in the project directory to set:
 - Host ports for the frontend,
 - Admin panel credentials (email and password),
 - MongoDB access credentials.